The-Quran-Project/Quran-API/README.md

 ## How it works

-This API serves static JSON files that contain the verses of the Quran.
+This API serves static JSON files that contain the verses of the Quran. `/api/` folder is generated at build time.

 The data is taken from [Quran.com](https://quran.com).
-The `/api/` folder is generated at build time using a python script in `public/main.py`.